clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 {% highlight javascript %}
 // register a listener for "load" and create a dropdown / select element dispatch.on("load.menu", function(map) {
+  // create select dropdown, attach a native DOM event listener "change"
-  // create select dropdown with listener to call "statechange" var select = d3.select("body")
+  // that will invoke dispatch.call with a "statechange" event var select = d3.select("body")
     .append("div")
     .append("select")